Nolte: 'Wonder Woman 1984' Tells Us Rotten Tomatoes Is Broken

 Wonder Woman 1984 is such a catastrophe, it couldn’t even coast on the goodwill of its predecessor, which is something a lot of terrible sequels do (see: Pirates of the Caribbean and Indiana Jones: Why Is There a Spaceship In This Movie).

+Nevertheless, Rotten Tomatoes still told us it was awesome.
+It even slapped its “Certified Fresh” label on it — an assurance that so many positive reviews were in, the score could never dip into the “rotten” threshold.
+That designation is a major tool for hype; the fact that WW84 got this honor generated headlines at top geek culture sites, and Warner Bros splashed the graphic all over TV spots:

-Yep, Rotten Tomatoes is broken.
+When “certified fresh” means not actually certified… Yep, Rotten Tomatoes is broken.

 Once upon a time, it used to be you couldn’t trust early Twitter reviews.
 You know what I’m talking about.
 All those twenty-something “journalists” who act like 12-year-olds exit an early studio screening still excited over the fact they were invited to an early studio screening and then gush on Twitter… You’ve seen the tweets: Okay, okay, okay, like, I just got out of ‘Star Wars: Emasculation’ and while there’s a review embargo, lemme say Star Wars fans are gunna be VERY VERY happy!! :stupid emoji::stupider emoji: